nicda69/Myreads-project/README.md

 ## Contributing

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

-For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

- # Archival Note
- This repository is deprecated; therefore, we are going to archive it.
-However, learners will be able to fork it to their personal Github account but cannot submit PRs to this repository.
-If you have any issues or suggestions to make, feel free to:
-- Utilize the https://knowledge.udacity.com/ forum to seek help on content-specific issues.
-- Submit a support ticket along with the link to your forked repository if (learners are) blocked for other reasons.
-Here are the links for the [retail consumers](https://udacity.zendesk.com/hc/en-us/requests/new) and [enterprise learners](https://udacityenterprise.zendesk.com/hc/en-us/requests/new?ticket_form_id=360000279131).